Garshana: the massage that will make you feel brand new

 Garshana is a detox massage with ayurvedic exfoliation, that promotes cleansing, energetic activation and well-being.
 It uses salt, vegetable oils and herbs.

 It’s an amazing massage that refreshes and stimulates the skin, the lymphatic system, stimulates blood circulation and promotes the release of accumulated toxins.

 The word Garshana means to rub!
 This massage consists of making friction movements, with a bottom-up direction and always towards the heart to help the functioning of the lymphatic system.
 It focusses especially on the feet, stomach and arms, and each area is massaged at a time, although all body can be massaged.

 The body is massaged with coarse salt, camphor and essential oil.
 This essential oil is personalized for every type of skin according to the ayurvedic dosha of the person.
 The constitutions of the doshas are different for every person and can be examined by an ayurvedic therapist.
-The doshas are Pita (fire), Kapha (earth and water) and Vatta (wind).
+The doshas are Pitta (fire), Kapha (earth and water) and Vata (wind).

 This treatment is especially indicated to people with a predominance of the Kapha dosha since these individuals have a higher predisposition to accumulate fat and a hard time to eliminate toxins of the body.
 It’s a great therapy for cellulitis and obesity, which is one of the reasons why is getting so popular in the Western world.

 Traditionally, the Ayurveda therapist uses silk gloves or raw linen.
 The proprieties of the glove, when fractioning the skin provokes energetic changes that interact directly with the nadis (the subtle channels of energy in the body), exponentiated by the salt which also changes the magnetic field of the body and the camphor that open the nadis.

 For these reasons, Garshana is considered Nadi Shodana, a purifying technique mostly known as pranayama (breathing exercise).

 Indications and precautions